kumarvkssrmcem/docs-clone/README.md

-This ais a google doc clone app
+This is a google doc clone app

 I have used REACT for the front end and for the collaborative feature i have used socket.io For the texteeditor feature I have used QUILL.